Peak Expiratory Flow Rate: How We Measure and Why?

 Peak Expiratory Flow: Let’s make it a daily measurement!

 If you need a Peak Flow Meter and your pharmacy or doctor can’t help, you can order from Amazon.
-I have tested the Omron and found it durable, simple, compact, and affordable.
+I have tested most peak flow meters available on Amazon and recommend the following:

 #asthmacontrolnow